Vegetable & Black Bean Taco Skillet

 Soft tortillas.
 Plenty of veggies.
 And sort of old school, classic toppings, like shredded lettuce, a bit of cheese and salsa.
 And some avocado for good measure because I love it so.

 It’s all layered and cooked in one skillet.
 See?
 So fun!

 It’s fresh yet also cozy.
 Which in my mind is perfect for this time of the year.

-- Okay, so I know the chopped walnuts in the filling may seem a bit odd, but they really add this awesome texture to the taco “meat”!
-So just trust me!
+- Okay, so I know the chopped walnuts in the filling may seem a bit odd, but they really add this awesome texture to the taco “meat.”
+So just trust me and go with it.

 - The salt.
 I included a range in the recipe since it will depend on the salsa you use for topping.
 Start with the lower amount and add more as needed.

 - You can absolutely use any toppings you’d like here.
 My favorites for this recipe are listed below, but mixing it up is always fun too.